What is Data Masking?

 When it comes to practical data masking, you need the best strategy that works for data masking within your organization.
 Below are the steps you need to take to make data masking effective:

 - Find your sensitive data.
 The first step is to recover and identify data that may be sensitive and require protection.
-It’s better to use a special automated software tool for that.
+It’s better to use a special automated software tool for that, like DataSunrise sensitive data discovery with using of table relations.

 - Analyze the situation.
 At this stage the data security team should understand where the sensitive data is, who needs access to it and who doesn’t.